CPK Insurance

 Car Insurance in Washington

 Buying car insurance in Washington means balancing state rules, higher-than-average pricing, and real-world driving risks that vary from Olympia to Seattle, Spokane, Tacoma, and the I-5 corridor.
-With 460 active insurers competing here and a 2024 premium index of 112, local shoppers often compare more than one quote before choosing limits and deductibles.
+With 460 active insurers competing here and a 2024 premium index above the national average, local shoppers often compare more than one quote before choosing limits and deductibles.
 Car insurance in Washington also matters because the state logged 118,000 crashes in 2023, 810 traffic fatalities, and an uninsured driver rate of 9.8%, so the right mix of liability, collision, comprehensive, uninsured motorist, and medical payments coverage can make a meaningful difference after an auto accident.
 Washington’s climate profile adds another layer: wildfire risk is high, earthquake risk is very high, and flooding is moderate, which can affect how drivers think about comprehensive coverage and rental reimbursement after a loss.
 If you live near Olympia, commute around Puget Sound, or drive in areas with higher motor vehicle theft, the policy details you choose can change both protection and premium.

 What Car Insurance Covers